-Gabon: Day 1 Our Gabon birding tour begins this evening at Libreville, Gabon’s capital on the Atlantic coast, where we will stay overnight.
+Gabon: Day 1 Our Gabon birding tour begins this evening at Libreville, Gabon’s capital city on the Atlantic coast, where we will stay overnight.

-Additional species are likely to include Red-eyed and Ring-necked Doves, African Green Pigeon, the fabulous Guinea Turaco, Senegal Coucal, African, Black and African Emerald Cuckoos, Striped, African Pygmy and Brown-hooded Kingfishers, beautiful White-fronted, Bloue-breasted and Little Bee-eaters, Black Scimitarbill, African Pied Hornbill, Double-toothed Barbet, Red-throated Wryneck, Cardinal Woodpecker, African Broadbill, Wood (or Woodland) Pipit, Dark-capped Bulbul, African Thrush, Snowy-crowned Robin-Chat, White-browed Scrub Robin, African Stonechat, Grey-backed Camaroptera, Green-capped Eremomela, Violet-backed and Yellow-bellied Hyliotas, Pale Flycatcher, Chinspot and Western Black-headed Batises, Brown-throated Wattle-eye, African Paradise Flycatcher, White-winged Black Tit, Amethyst and Western Violet-backed Sunbirds, Common Fiscal, Northern and Red-eyed (or Black-shouldered ) Puffbacks, Black-crowned and Brown-crowned Tchagras, Bocage’s and Lühder’s Bushshrikes, Square-tailed and Fork-tailed Drongos, Pied Crow, Violet-backed Starling, Northern Grey-headed Sparrow, Yellow-throated Petronia, Vieillot’s Black, Village and Black-necked Weavers, Bronze, Black-and-white and Magpie Mannikin, Black-throated and Yellow-fronted Canaries, Cabanis’s Bunting and Cinnamon-breasted Bunting (uncommon).
+Passerines include African Broadbill, Lesser Striped Swallow, Wood (or Woodland) Pipit, Purple-throated Cuckooshrike, Dark-capped Bulbul, Slender-billed and Little Greenbuls, Yellow-throated Leaflove, African Thrush, Snowy-crowned Robin-Chat, White-browed Scrub Robin, African Stonechat, White-chinned Prinia, Buff-throated Apalis, Grey-backed Camaroptera, Green-capped Eremomela, Green Hylia, Violet-backed and Yellow-bellied Hyliotas, Pale Flycatcher, Black-and-white Shrike-flycatcher, Chinspot and Western Black-headed Batises, Brown-throated Wattle-eye, African Paradise Flycatcher, White-winged Black Tit, Olive, Amethyst, Western Violet-backed, Green-throated and Copper Sunbirds, Common Fiscal, Northern Puffback, Black-crowned and Brown-crowned Tchagras, Bocage’s and Lühder’s Bushshrikes, Velvet-mantled, Square-tailed and Fork-tailed Drongos, Pied Crow, Splendid and Violet-backed Starlings, Northern Grey-headed Sparrow, Yellow-throated Petronia, Vieillot’s Black, Village and Black-necked Weavers, Grey-headed and White-breasted Nigritas, Black-and-white and Magpie Mannikins, Black-throated and Yellow-fronted Canaries, Cabanis’s Bunting and Cinnamon-breasted Bunting (uncommon).

-Around the large lake, at the foot of the picturesque Lékoni Canyon, we may find Little Grebe, African Darter, African Jacana, Black Crake, Winding Cisticola, Marsh Widowbird, Fawn-breasted Waxbill and, with luck, Locust Finch.
+Around the large lake, at the foot of the picturesque Lékoni Canyon, we may well find Little Grebe, African Darter, African Jacana, Black Crake, Winding Cisticola, Marsh Widowbird, Fawn-breasted Waxbill and, with luck, Locust Finch.

 At night we may come across Marsh Owl and Long-tailed, Swamp and Fiery-necked Nightjars.

-Other interesting species we may well find here include Congo Serpent Eagle, Long-tailed Hawk, Senegal and White-crowned Lapwings, African Skimmer, African Royal Tern, Blue-headed Wood Dove (a bird with a bouncing ping-pong-ball-like call), Blue Malkoha, Sabine’s and Cassin’s Spinetails, Bare-cheeked Trogon, the dazzling White-bellied and Shining-blue Kingfishers, the huge and ‘prehistoric-looking’ Black-casqued Hornbill, Piping Hornbill, White-bibbed (or White-throated Blue) and Red-breasted Swallows, Rufous-vented Paradise Flycatcher, the retiring Red-tailed Leaflove, Swamp Boubou, Chattering Cisticola, Banded Prinia, White-browed Forest Flycatcher, Cassin’s Flycatcher and Carmelite, Reichenbach’s, Mangrove (or Brown), Olive-bellied and Johanna’s Sunbirds, and Long-legged Pipit.
-The restricted-range Bates’s Swift is also possible.
-We also have another opportunity to find Black-headed Bee-eater.
+Other interesting, mostly Western African specialities we may well find here include the impressive Long-tailed Hawk, the West African form of the Royal Tern (a likely split), Blue-headed Wood Dove (a bird with a bouncing ping-pong-ball-like call), Grey Parrot (Loango must have one of the largest remaining populations of the species; they are positively numerous!), Blue Malkoha, Great Blue Turaco, Sabine’s and Cassin’s Spinetails, the dazzling White-bellied and Shining-blue Kingfishers, Blue-breasted Kingfisher, the huge and ‘prehistoric-looking’ Black-casqued Hornbill (common here), Red-billed Dwarf and Piping Hornbills, the superb White-crested Hornbill with its long, flowing tail (which is regularly seen following troops of monkeys), White-bibbed (or White-throated Blue) and Red-breasted Swallows, the retiring Red-tailed Leaflove, Red-tailed and Yellow-lored Bristlebills, Swamp Boubou, Banded Prinia, Fraser’s Rufous Thrush, White-browed Forest Flycatcher, Cassin’s Flycatcher, Carmelite, Reichenbach’s, Mangrove, Olive-bellied and Johanna’s Sunbirds, and Slender-billed Weaver.
+Latham’s Francolin, Congo Serpent Eagle and Thick-billed Cuckoo also occur at Loango, but tend to be hard to find.

-NORTHEAST GABON EXTENSION
+NORTHERN GABON EXTENSION

 Gabon (Extension): Day 1: We will overnight at Libreville.